islamic-network/islamic.network/index.md

 </p>
 <p>
-We hope that these can provide a reminder of what is really important in this technology obsessed world - a way to remind us to connect with the Real.
+We hope that these can provide a reminder of what is really important in this technology obsessed world - to connect with the Real.
 </p>
 <p>
 May Allah Most High accept it and may He always guide us to His Truth.